giorgospasvas/Rotating-movement-sensor/README.md

-## 📂 Project Structure & Quick Links
-* [💻 View Source Code](Rotating-movment-sensor.ino) — Click here to open the main Arduino sketch and control logic directly.
-* [🖼️ Circuit Wiring Diagram](images/rms_layout.jpg) — Open the high-resolution schematic showing how the sensor and servo are pinned.

 #  Rotating movment sensor

 An automated, sensor-based movement tracker using an Arduino Uno, 3x ultrasonic module, and 2x servo motors indicators.